paigeyeung/exoplanetresearchworkshop/papers.md

 # The Paper Writing Process

 This page is a guide to the paper writing process for teams that are writing papers.
+Check out our [publications](/publications) page to see papers that previous participants have published.
 If you have any further questions about this process, please reach out to your point person.

 </div>